TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 * Information is propagated at *finite speed* without changing its shape in the advection equation.
   For the diffusion equation information is transmitted at *infinite speed* but it is also *dissipated* and thus the shape of the solution becomes more smooth as time proceeds.
-* The Laplace equation is fundamentally different from the diffusion and advection equation in that the solution at each point depends on all other points.
+* The Laplace equation is fundamentally different from the diffusion and advection equation in that the solution at each point depends on *all* other points.
 Solutions, e.g. potential fields, cannot be found by marching in from the boundary.
   Instead, solutions must be found at all points *simultaneously*.

-Since both diffusion and advection equations are typically time dependent, the associated numerical approach is therefore time marching: the numerical solution is determined at any time through a sequence of time steps.
+Since both diffusion and advection equations are typically time dependent, the associated numerical approach is therefore time marching: the numerical solution is determined at any time through a sequence of time steps (see Chapter {ref}`Numerical Modelling`).
-On the other hand, the solution method for the Laplace equation is typically **iterative** of nature: the solution in each point in the domain is **updated** a number of times by taking into account the surrounding points until an acceptable error tolerance is reached.
+On the other hand, the solution method for the Laplace or Poisson equation is typically **iterative** of nature: the solution in each point in the domain is **updated** a number of times by taking into account the surrounding points until an acceptable error tolerance is reached.
+There are special cases that do not require iterative methods but can be solved directly
+(see Chapter {ref}`finite_element_method`.

 It is not possible to give a meaningful classification for PDEs in more than two independent variables.